debbuild/debbuild/README.md

 # purpose of the 'debbuild' programme

 from [the original project page](https://secure.deepnet.cx/trac/debbuild): “debbuild was written to be able to create packages that will install cleanly on Debian systems without going through the head-beating I found was required to follow the Debian New Maintainer's Guide, and pretty much any other Debian packaging guide.
-It uses the build process and command-line options of rpmbuild, but produces packages that will install on Debian systems.”
+It uses the build process and command-line options of rpmbuild, but produces packages that will install on Debian systems.” and “if you're careful about filesystem paths, commands, pre/post/(un)install scripts, etc, etc, you may be able to write one spec file that you can use to create packages that will install and work correctly on **_both_** Debian(ish) and RedHat(ish) systems.”

 ## bug fixes …